 Few of us, if asked, would be able to draw a clear distinction between the notions of philanthropy and charity.
 If we don’t use them as synonyms, we at least act as if they refer to the same thing, just in different orders of magnitude or organization.
 Charity is an act of kindness toward the needy, and philanthropy is charity writ large.
 But according to Jeremy Beer in his book The Philanthropic Revolution: An Alternative History of American Charity, we’ve got it all wrong.
-And to set us straight he has constructed this brief but terribly engaging historical account.
+And to set us straight he has constructed this brief but surprisingly engaging historical account.
 He demonstrates that what happened was not a natural transition from charity to philanthropy so much as it was a revolt against charity by “scientific” philanthropy and its progressive proponents.

 For Beer, and for American history, charity and philanthropy are not only distinct but are even antagonistic.
 Philanthropy, especially in its early years, did not want to augment but to eliminate charity, which its proponents viewed as an archaic, ignorant, and in fact counterproductive practice.
 So what’s the difference between philanthropy and charity, you ask?
 Theology, answers Beer.